marklogic/java-client-api/CONTRIBUTING.md

 #### Test your code

 Be sure to run the tests before submitting your pull request.
 PRs with failing tests won't be accepted.

+First verify that you have valid server and admin auth info in src/test/java/com/marklogic/client/test/util/TestServerBootstrapper.java.

     $ mvn test-compile
     $ mvn exec:java@test-server-init